 That depends on what you mean by ‘control’.
 The plan is established by your employer.
 An administrator is set up.
 They’ll collect the contributions, keep track of the funds, follow investment instructions, make requested distributions and provide necessary accounting services.

 The administrator will choose what investment options are available to you.
 Usually they’ll offer some CDs, mutual funds, stock in the employer company and other common investment options.
 They will not select which of those options your money will be invested in.
 You make that choice.
+That is quite helpful, especially if you want to buy something like Motley Fool stock recommendations.

 Establishing a 401k Retirement Plan